Foligno leads scoring flurry, Blue Jackets beat Rangers 7-5

 - Sports on TV & radio: Local listings for Seattle games and events

+Rangers coach David Quinn channeled the salty Tortorella in his postgame comments, referring to his team’s effort as “a freakin’ joke.”
+The Rangers, he said, lacked what he called “a bit of a snarl.”

+“(Columbus is) a team that competes hard on pucks and tests your mettle, and we failed miserably tonight,” Quinn said.
+“Miserably.
+Our lack of determination on one-on-one battles, fishing for pucks.
+You do that in this league, that’s what happens … .”

-Anthony Duclair, Lukas Sedlak and David Savard also scored for the Blue Jackets, and Bobrovsky — who had been benched for Thursday’s game for violating a team policy and didn’t play in Saturday’s overtime win over Washington — wasn’t terrific, but held off the Rangers after they pulled the goalie for a sixth skater late in the game.
+Anthony Duclair, Lukas Sedlak and David Savard also scored for the Blue Jackets.
+Bobrovsky — who had been benched for Thursday’s game for violating a team policy and didn’t play in Saturday’s overtime win over Washington — wasn’t terrific, but held off the Rangers after they pulled the goalie for a sixth skater late in the game.

-Zuccarello and Vesey scored to pull the Rangers within a goal, but Foligno’s second goal with 1:26 left in the game gave Columbus some breathing room.
+The team didn’t release details of what happened with the two-time Vezina Trophy winner, but Bobrovsky acknowledged he let his emotions run away him.
+He said he spoke to the team and cleared the air.

+“We’ll move ahead,” said Bobrovsky, who hasn’t been able to come to terms with the team on a contract extension and may be traded.
+“I’ll get back to work and do my thing, try to do my best to help this team win.”

-NOTES: Columbus’ 19 shots in the first were the most in a period for the team this season. … Blue Jackets D Zach Werenski played in his 200th NHL game. … Rick Nash, who was the first star of the Columbus franchise, did the ceremonial puck drop.
+NOTES: Columbus’ 19 shots in the first were the most in a period for the team this season. … Blue Jackets D Zach Werenski played in his 200th NHL game.
+He had the assist on Atkinson’s second-period goal. … Rick Nash, who was the first star of the Columbus franchise, did the ceremonial puck drop.
 The 34-year-old Nash retired because of concussion issues after 15 seasons. … New York D Neal Pionk returned after missing a game with a lower-body injury.

 UP NEXT